telerik/blazor-docs/_contentTemplates/common/general-info.md

 #end

 #date-format-per-culture
-the `Format` is culture-specific and the same format may produce different results depending on the culture.
+The `Format` is culture-specific and the same format may produce different results depending on the culture.
 You can find more information and examples in the [Supported Date Formats]({%slug components/dateinput/supported-formats%}) article.
 #end

 #cdn